SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 which takes a closure expression as its single argument.
 The closure is called once for each item in the array, and returns an alternative mapped value (possibly of some other type) for that item.
-The nature of the mapping, and the type of the returned value, is left up to the closure to specify.
+The nature of the mapping and the type of the returned value is left up to the closure to specify.

 After applying the provided closure to each array element,